openebs-archive/openebs-docs/docs/mongo.md

 1. **Install OpenEBS**

-   If OpenEBS is not installed in your K8s cluster, this can done from [here](/docs/next/installation.html).
+   If OpenEBS is not installed in your K8s cluster, this can done from [here](/1.0.0-RC2/docs/next/installation.html).
 If OpenEBS is already installed, go to the next step.

-2. **Connect to MayaOnline (Optional)** : Connecting the Kubernetes cluster to [MayaOnline](https://staging-docs.openebs.io/docs/next/app.mayaonline.io) provides good visibility of storage resources.
+2. **Connect to MayaOnline (Optional)** : Connecting the Kubernetes cluster to <a href="app.mayaonline.io" target="_blank">MayaOnline</a> provides good visibility of storage resources.
 MayaOnline has various **support options for enterprise customers**.

 3. **Configure cStor Pool**

-   After OpenEBS installation, cStor pool has to be configured.If cStor Pool is not configure in your OpenEBS cluster, this can be done from [here](/docs/next/configurepools.html).
+   After OpenEBS installation, cStor pool has to be configured.If cStor Pool is not configure in your OpenEBS cluster, this can be done from [here](/1.0.0-RC2/docs/next/ugcstor.html#creating-cStor-storage-pools).
 During cStor Pool creation, make sure that the maxPools parameter is set to >=3.
 Sample YAML named **openebs-config.yaml** for configuring cStor Pool is provided in the Configuration details below.
 If cStor pool is already configured, go to the next step.

 4. **Create Storage Class**